Dreadspire vs White Crown

 Greyboxing & Blockout

-• Began the design by greyboxing in UEFN using built-in modeling tools to rapidly prototype layout ideas.
+• The design began with greyboxing in UEFN using built-in modeling tools to prototype layout ideas rapidly.

 • Pivoted toward a more cohesive blockout approach where structures and forms from Barad-dûr and Minas Tirith organically merged, creating a grounded yet fantastical battleground.